xumingming/storm-wiki/Guaranteeing-message-processing.md

 There are a few more details to how Storm tracks tuple trees.
 As mentioned already, you can have an arbitrary number of acker tasks in a topology.
 This leads to the following question: when a tuple is acked in the topology, how does it know to which acker task to send that information?

-Storm uses consistent hashing to map a spout tuple id to an acker task.
+Storm uses mod hashing to map a spout tuple id to an acker task.
 Since every tuple carries with it the spout tuple ids of all the trees they exist within, they know which acker tasks to communicate with.

 Another detail of Storm is how the acker tasks track which spout tasks are responsible for each spout tuple they're tracking.
 When a spout task emits a new tuple, it simply sends a message to the appropriate acker telling it that its task id is responsible for that spout tuple.
 Then when an acker sees a tree has been completed, it knows to which task id to send the completion message.